austinv11/PrefixTrie/README.md

 ## Multiprocessing Support

-**New!** PrefixTrie is now pickle-compatible for easy use with multiprocessing:
+PrefixTrie is also pickle-compatible for easy use with multiprocessing:

 ```python
 import multiprocessing as mp